-- 3 tablespoons butter (chilled and cut in small pieces)
+- 3 tablespoons butter, chilled and cut into small pieces

-- In a mixing bowl, combine the flour(s), salt, baking powder, and baking soda.
+In a mixing bowl, whisk together the flour(s), salt, baking powder, and baking soda.

-- Cut in the pieces of butter and shortening with a pastry blender until pieces of fat are small and mixture resembles coarse crumbs.
+Cut in the pieces of butter and shortening with a pastry blender, or two forks, until pieces of fat are small and mixture resembles coarse crumbs.

-- Cut out biscuits with a round 2- to 3-inch biscuit cutter and arrange on an ungreased cookie sheet.
+Cut out biscuits with a round 2- to 3-inch biscuit cutter and arrange on an ungreased cookie sheet.